2. Choose the right tech stack

 Zendesk

 Zendesk is literally in the business of customer support, so you know their customer support is stellar.
-This top-notch CRM software provider checks off pretty much every best practice on the list with a robust knowledge base, 24/7 multilingual support, a virtual agent powered by Ultimate’s industry-leading AI, tools that are built-in to their software to track the most important metrics and KPIs, and more.
+This top-notch CRM software provider checks off pretty much every best practice on the list with a robust knowledge base, 24/7 multilingual support, automation powered by Ultimate’s industry-leading AI, tools that are built-in to their software to track the most important metrics and KPIs, and more.
 It’s no wonder Zendesk tops the list of best customer support providers and best customer support software lists alike.

 Slack